 Businesses are welcome to send employees for complimentary breakfasts, or to attend any of the talks throughout the week.

-Attendees will hear from the world's leading gut experts such as Dr Megan Rossi and Dr Dawn Harper with live talks and workshops taking place throughout the week and meet the latest health brands who share similar beliefs on the importance of good gut health including Kellogg’s, Symprove, Atlas Biomed, Bimuno and Pres Juice.
+Attendees will hear from the world's leading gut experts such as Anjali Mahto and Dr Dawn Harper with live talks and workshops taking place throughout the week and meet the latest health brands who share similar beliefs on the importance of good gut health including Kellogg’s, Symprove, Atlas Biomed, Bimuno and Pres Juice.